aws-ia/ecs-blueprints/README.md

 ```bash
 export AWS_PROFILE=your_profile_name
 ```
 * You can also set the default region and output format in `~/.aws/config`.
-Something like
+Something like:
 ```shell
 [default]
 output = json